Creativity Coaching Trainings

 INTRODUCTION TO CREATIVITY COACHING TRAINING

-The Introduction to Creativity Coaching Training is a 16-week, email-based training designed to introduce you to creativity coaching and to provide you with the experience of working with clients.
+The Introduction to Creativity Coaching Training is a 16-week, email-based training designed to introduce you to creativity coaching and to provide you with the experience of working with clients (if you so choose).

 You can take this training wherever you live and no special computer skills are necessary, only the ability to send and receive emails.